Our free membership, business.com+, takes the pain out of choosing new business services.

 2. Redesign your public relations (PR) strategy for maximum investor exposure.

+Ensure your PR strategy is carefully coordinated and conveys the right message about your business to potential investors.
 To accomplish this, back your PR campaigns with a solid digital marketing strategy.
-A well-managed content-amplification strategy designed to generate thousands of retweets, shares and referral traffic is the only way to ensure PR campaigns achieve maximum reach and engagement.
+A well-managed content amplification plan, designed to generate widespread shares and referral traffic, is one of the best ways to ensure PR campaigns achieve maximum reach and engagement.
 (See more about digital strategies and social media tactics below.)

 3. Solidify your digital presence.